web3labs/chainlens-free/examples/Quorum_Example.md

 You need to make some minor changes to the `docker-compose.yml` file so that epirus can connect a running node.

-Change the networks `name` property from `epirus` to `quorum-examples-net` in the networks settings so it looks like this:
+Change the networks `name` property from `epirus-net` to `quorum-examples-net` in the networks settings:

+`sed -i 's/name: epirus-net/name: quorum-examples-net/g' docker-compose.yml`

+The networks property should now looks like this:

 ```json
 networks: